- MOST RECENT

 Examples of monosaccharides

-Hexoses (glucose, fructose, galactose, mannose) are the monosaccharides which are found in significant amounts in foods.
+Hexoses (glucose, fructose, galactose, mannose) are the monosaccharides that are found in significant amounts in foods.

 The disaccharides are made up of two units of monosaccharides.
 The most common disaccharides we come across are sucrose, maltose, and lactose.
 Sucrose is derived from sugar cane and beet.
 Lactose is the sugar present in milk and maltose is a breakdown product of starch.